supercharge/docs/about-boost.md

 Boost offers a lot more than just a routing layer and thin middleware layer, like Express does.
 Boost gives you full control over your application by managing the environment and configuration of your app.
 Out-of-the-box utilities like event dispatching, hashing, encryption, mailing, and logging are part of the framework.
 You can use them right away when working with Boost.

 A common Node.js web framework let’s you register routes and the related route handlers.
-As soon as you need to run actions besides the request lifecycle, it gets hard to manage.
+As soon as you need to run actions besides the request lifecycle, it becomes hard to manage.
 Imagine a route handler for user registration that should send a welcome email to the user that recently signed up.
 Boost let’s you easily move the mail handling to a background process (like an event listener) and not clutter your route handler with mail sending tasks.

 ## Stay in Touch